dosanity/dosanity.github.io/MNIST-digits-analysis.md

 * Classes: 10 (one for each digit)
 * Samples total: 1797
-* Samples per class: $\approx$ 180
+* Samples per class: *approx* 180
 * Dimensionality: 64 (8 pixels by 8 pixels)
 * Features: integers 0-16 (grayscale value; 0 is white, 16 is black)

 Here are some examples of the images.
-Note that the digits have been size-normalized and centered in a fixed-size ($8\times8$ pixels) image.
+Note that the digits have been size-normalized and centered in a fixed-size (8 x 8 pixels) image.

 <img src="http://scikit-learn.org/stable/_images/sphx_glr_plot_digits_classification_001.png" width="500">